WolframResearch/WolframWebEngineForPython/README.md

 (Press CTRL+C to quit)
 ```

-If the first argument is a file, all request path will be routed to the same expression.
-If the first argument is a folder, requests will be redirected to the kernel if the url extension ends with '.m', '.mx', '.wxf', '.wl'.
+If the first argument is a file, requests will be redirected to files in that directory if the url extension '.m', '.mx', '.wxf', '.wl'.
+If the extension cannot be handled by a kernel, the file will be served as static content.

 If the request path is a folder the server will search for an index.wl in the same folder.